nicholasmueller76/Anthell/README.md

 ## Narrative Design

 Responsibilities: To create descriptions for various game assets and integrate it with the UI elements.
 Provide information to the player both game mechanic related and fun lore.
+[My Small Narrative Design Document](https://docs.google.com/document/d/1w1O95kbdPgVgMTn8Z7oiCaZbns_CrKMR95AAKDEnuiU/edit).

 I found it straightforward in creating descriptions for the various assets that made it fit into the game, as well as providing the player with more information on what the specific asset does/is used for and how it fit into the game.